-We’ve been wine tasting in 10 different countries.
+We’ve been wine tasting in many different countries.
 You’d think in all that time we’d have seen it all when it comes to wine production.
 But not in Santorini, Greece!
 We were taken by surprise on our Santorini wine tour when we learned of a unique wine-growing technique that we’d never seen before, called koulara, where the grapes are grown in a low-to-the-ground basket style that protects the grapes from strong winds and allows it to soak up what little water is available from the porous volcanic soil.

 I highly recommend a day tour with Santorini Wine Adventure Tours while you’re visiting Santorini.
 Not only will you learn about this ancient growing technique that has been protecting and allowing the grapes to grown on Santorini island for many decades, you’ll also be introduced to the island’s flagship grape, Assyrtiko, and have the opportunity to try many of the top wines produced on the island.

 We even met 3 other couples from the U.S. who we had a really great time with along the way.

 Wine Tasting in Santorini Greece

 The first thing we did on our tour was learn about the fascinating growing technique.
 We first noticed these interesting-looking vines when we were driven to our hotel in an airport shuttle.
 The driver pointed out what looked like weeds alongside the road and said they were the vines that produced the bulk on Santorini’s wine production.
 We thought for sure we’d heard him wrong.
 The basket growing style is certainly unique.

 The vines are grown very close to the ground in a basket style to protect the grapes and give them every chance to survive in the mostly dead soil they live in.
 This technique is known as koulara.